DonaldBough/Eatr/README.md

 # Eatr
-*Update, we won 1st place in the Salesforce wide employee open source hackathon!*🏆 Done by Donald Bough, Kyle Disandro, and Elvin Uthuppan
+*Update, we won 1st place in the Salesforce wide employee open source hackathon!🏆*

+*Done by Donald Bough, Kyle Disandro, and Elvin Uthuppan*

 ## Presentation and Demo Video: